-[This is the headline over an article by John Ashton and Ian Ferguson that was published in The Guardian on this date in 2001.
-It reads in part:]
+[This is the headline over an article by John Ashton and Ian Ferguson in The Guardian on this date in 2001.
+It reads as follows:]

 There are two versions of the Lockerbie story.
 One - told at the trial - is neat, clearcut and, ultimately, reassuring.
 The other, which we believe is the true story, is far less comfortable.
 In the official version it was bad guys against good: Muammar Gadafy and his recently convicted henchman Abdel Baset al-Megrahi versus the heroic international investigation led by the tiny Dumfries and Galloway police force.
 It ends with the triumph of justice over terror.
 In the alternative version the heroics of the cops are obscured by dirty politics.
 It ends with a dreadful miscarriage of justice.